MAnalytics/opitools/README.md

 ***RQ1***: "Does COVID-19 pandemic influence public opinion on neighourhood policing?"

 The output shows an overall negative opinion (`-5.88`) of the public on the neighbourhood policing, and that the pandemic has not had a significant impacts (`pvalue` = 0.52) on the opinion expressed by the public.
-(More detailed explanation can be found in the study [adepeju, M. and Jimoh, F. (2021)](https://osf.io/preprints/socarxiv/c32qh/)).
+(More detailed explanation can be found in the study [adepeju, M. and Jimoh, F. (2021)](https://www.scirp.org/journal/paperinformation.aspx?paperid=107836)).

 ### Other applications

 Table 1 summarizes the analysis using different example datasets provided in the package.
 The output from the law enforcement application (as in above) is entered in the first row of the table.
 Other research questions investigated are as follow:

-***RQ2a***: "Do the refreshment outlets/items impact customers’ opinion of the Piccadilly train services?"
+***RQ2***: "How does the democratic candidate (Hillary Clinton) affects viewers’ opinion of the presidential debate?"

-***RQ2b***: "Do the signages influence customers’ opinion of the Piccadilly train services?"
+***RQ3a***: "Do the refreshment outlets/items impact customers’ opinion of the Piccadilly train services?"

-***RQ3***: "How does the democratic candidate (Hillary Clinton) affects viewers’ opinion of the presidential debate?"
+***RQ4b***: "Do the signages influence customers’ opinion of the Piccadilly train services?"

 ***Table 1.
 Impact analysis results***